RelBench v2: A Large-Scale Benchmark and Repository for Relational Data: Autocomplete tasks

 \section{Autocomplete tasks}

-\relbench v2 introduces 23 autocomplete tasks for both existing and new datasets.
-Autocomplete tasks are grouped into two task types: autocomplete classification (Section \ref{sec:autocomplete-classification}) and autocomplete regression (Section \ref{sec:autocomplete-regression}).
+\relbench v2 introduces 23 autocomplete tasks for both existing and new datasets, grouped into two task types: autocomplete classification (Section~/ref{sec:autocomplete-classification}) and autocomplete regression (Section~\ref{sec:autocomplete-regression}).
 Tasks are named based on the table and column used as the target labels for the predictions.
-A full list of autocomplete tasks is given in Table \ref{tab:tasks_autocomplete}, with high-level descriptions given in Appendix \ref{sec:task_info}.
+A full list of autocomplete tasks is given in Table~\ref{tab:tasks_autocomplete}, with high-level descriptions given in Appendix~\ref{sec:task_info}.